SESAME User Policy

 IV.
 Safety

 IV.1 All users and staff are expected to know and follow applicable safety rules at all times.
-Information about user and experiment safety is given at the Safety for Users Web pages which will be available from the autumn of 2016.
+Information about user and experiment safety is given at the Safety for Users web pages.

 IV.2 When submitting proposals, all categories of users are required to draw attention to any potential safety hazards and to list any potentially-dangerous substances that they plan to bring to SESAME.
 This notification must be updated if the situation changes at any time.